baroquon/reefpoints/source/posts/2017-08-15-elixir-tips.md

        (v)ersion (k)ill (D)b-tables (d)istribution
 ```

 Normally, I will `ctrl + c` twice to exit `iex` and create a new one.
-However, sometimes you've already typed in a bunch of commands in it, and you definitely want to keep the session.
+However, sometimes you've already typed in a bunch of commands, and you definitely want to keep the session.
 Here is what you can do: `#iex:break`

 ```
 iex(2)> a = 1 + 1